"Their music features soulful vocal melodies that are carried along by quiet, understated instrumentals."

 - Karin Plato, Juno nominated artist

-Jessica grew up on the West Coast and started dancing, singing, and acting at a young age, competing at a high level in dance, and singing, she performed in Spain, Carnegie Hall, and the Vancouver Fringe Festival before receiving a full scholarship to attend Capilano University's Jazz Studies program.
-After she finished her diploma she went on to Simon Fraser Univserity where she studied Communication and Anthropology, diving into the relationship between sensory ehtnography and art.
-Now, Jessica combines her knowledge with her passion for music to be the change she wants to see in the world.
-She's worked with Rika Siewert, Cherine Amr, and Sari Alesh, amongst many others to put together meaningful musical performances.
+Jessica grew up on the traditional territory of the Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) on the West Coast.
+She started dancing, singing, and acting at a young age, competing at a high level in dance, acting, and voice, she performed in Spain, Carnegie Hall, and the Vancouver Fringe Festival before receiving a full scholarship to Capilano University's Jazz Studies program.
+After completing her diploma she went on to Simon Fraser University where she studied Communication and Anthropology, diving into the relationship between sensory ethnography and art.
+Now, Jessica combines her knowledge with her passion for music, story, and movement to be the change she wants to see in the world.
+She is currently in her Masters of Peacebuilding and Human Security at Royal Roads University and is interested in the role of art in inclusive societies.
+She's humbled to have worked with Clyde Mitchell and the Lionsgate Sinfonia, Len Aruliah, Rika Siewert, Cherine Amr, and Sari Alesh, amongst many others to put together meaningful musical performances.